cipz/gnome_wallpaper_carousel/README.md

 Clone the repo in the `bin` folder or in the folders you keep for custom scripts so that you don't have it laying around.

+It is important that all files do not contain any spaces.

 ### `gsettings`

 In [this stackoverflow answer](https://askubuntu.com/questions/140305/cron-not-able-to-succesfully-change-background) it's explained why `gsettings` does not play well with `cron` and `crontab`.

+The latest iteration of this script keeps in consideration the `picture-uri-dark` option in `gsettings` in Ubuntu 22.04.